For Oath Keepers and founder, Jan. 6 was weeks in the making

 But for Rhodes and others, there was no need for Trump’s words of encouragement.
 Action was already planned.

 Elmer Stewart Rhodes III, 56, founded the Oath Keepers in 2009.
-He and some friends decided they would form an organization around the perception of “imminent tyranny,” concerned about federal overreach and a series of unrecognized threats such as that the government was planning to attack its own citizens.
+He and some friends decided they would form an organization around the perception of “imminent tyranny,” concerned about federal overreach and a series of unrecognized threats, like the government was planning to attack its own citizens.
+He recruited current and former military, police and first responders.

 Rhodes, out of high school, joined the Army and became a paratrooper, but was honorably discharged after he was injured during a night parachuting accident, according to a biography on the Southern Poverty Law Center’s website on extremism.